 Unrestricted Stock.
-The administrator may grant shares (at par value or for a purchase price determined by the Administrator) that are free from any restrictions under the Amended 2000 Plan.
+The administrator may grant shares (at par value or for a purchase price determined by the administrator) that are free from any restrictions under the 2000 Plan.
 Unrestricted stock may be issued to participants in recognition of past services or other valid consideration, and may be issued in lieu of cash compensation to be paid to such individuals.

 Performance Shares.
-The administrator may grant performance share awards that entitle the recipient to acquire shares of common stock upon the attainment of specified performance goals.
+The administrator may grant performance share awards that entitle the recipient to acquire shares of Common Stock upon the attainment of specified performance goals.
 The administrator determines the performance goals, performance periods and other terms of any such awards.
 However, performance share awards to employees will have a restriction period of at least one year.

 Cash-Based Awards.
 Each cash-based award shall specify a cash-denominated payment amount, formula or payment ranges as determined by the administrator.
-Payment, if any, with respect to a cash-based award may be made in cash or in shares of common stock, as the administrator determines.
+Payment, if any, with respect to a cash-based award may be made in cash or in shares of Common Stock, as the administrator determines.

 Dividend Equivalent Rights.
-The administrator may award dividend equivalent rights under the Amended 2000 Plan subject to such conditions and restrictions as the administrator may determine, provided that dividend equivalent rights may only be granted in tandem with restricted stock awards, deferred stock awards, performance share awards or unrestricted stock awards.
+The administrator may award dividend equivalent rights under the 2000 Plan subject to such conditions and restrictions as the administrator may determine, provided that dividend equivalent rights may only be granted in tandem with restricted stock awards, deferred stock awards, performance share awards or unrestricted stock awards.
 Dividend equivalents credited to the holder may be paid currently or may be deemed to be reinvested in additional shares of stock, which may thereafter accrue additional equivalents.

 Tax Withholding.
-Participants in the Amended 2000 Plan are responsible for the payment of any federal, state or local taxes that we are required by law to withhold upon any option exercise or vesting of other awards.
+Participants in the 2000 Plan are responsible for the payment of any federal, state or local taxes that we are required by law to withhold upon any option exercise or vesting of other awards.
 Subject to approval by the administrator, participants may elect to have the minimum tax withholding obligations satisfied either by authorizing us to withhold shares to be issued pursuant to an option exercise or other award, or by transferring to us shares having a value equal to the amount of such taxes.

 Change of Control Provisions.
-In the event of a merger, sale or dissolution of the Company, or a similar "sale event" (as defined in the Amended 2000 Plan) and upon a "change in control" (as defined in the Amended 2000 Plan) all outstanding awards under the Amended 2000 Plan, unless otherwise provided for in a particular award agreement, all stock options and stock appreciation rights will automatically become fully exercisable and all other awards with conditions and restrictions relating solely to the passage of time will become fully vested and non-forfeitable as of the effective time of the sale event or change in control, except as may be otherwise provided in the relevant award agreement.
-In addition, upon a sale event, all outstanding awards under the Amended 2000 Plan will terminate unless the parties to the transaction, in their discretion, provide for assumption, continuation or appropriate substitutions or adjustments of such awards.
-In the event of such termination in connection with a sale event.
+In the event of a merger, sale or dissolution of the Company, or a similar "sale event" (as defined in the 2000 Plan) and upon a "change in control" (as defined in the 2000 Plan) all outstanding awards under the 2000 Plan, unless otherwise provided for in a particular award agreement, all stock options and stock appreciation rights will automatically become fully exercisable and all other awards with conditions and restrictions relating solely to the passage of time will become fully vested and non-forfeitable as of the effective time of the sale event or change in control, except as may be otherwise provided in the relevant award agreement.
+In addition, upon a sale event, all outstanding awards under the 2000 Plan will terminate unless the parties to the transaction, in their discretion, provide for assumption, continuation or appropriate substitutions or adjustments of such awards.
+In the event of such termination in connection with a sale event, each holder of an option or a stock appreciation right will be permitted to exercise such award for a specified period prior to the consummation of the sale event.
 The administrator may also provide for a cash payment with respect to outstanding options and stock appreciation rights in exchange for the cancellation of such awards.